FAIRmat-NFDI/pynxtools-apm/pynxtools_apm/README.md

    executing the jupyter tutorial.
 This should create an instance of a NeXus/HDF5 file which is formatted according to the NXem application definition.

-## Getting started - usage related to NOMAD OASIS
+## Getting started - usage related to NOMAD Oasis
 This parser can be used to map numerical data and metadata inside frequently used file formats of atom probe tomography and related field-ion microscopy software tools into a NeXus HDF5 file which complies with a specific version of the NXapm application definition.

-If you are using a NOMAD OASIS, you can use this tool as follows.
+If you are using a NOMAD Oasis, you can use this tool as follows.
-1. Log-in to a NOMAD OASIS and navigate to the *Create Uploads* tab.
+1. Log-in to a NOMAD Oasis and navigate to the *Create Uploads* tab.
 2. Select apm example from the list of available options.
 3. Drag-and-drop the file with your reconstructed dataset via pos, epos, or apt, and add your ranging definitions file via rrng, or rng, or the fig files from Peter Felfer's Erlangen atom-probe-toolbox.
-3. Edit the electronic lab notebook (ELN) schema inside the NOMAD OASIS and click the save button in the NOMAD OASIS GUI to save the data that you have entered into the ELN template.
+3. Edit the electronic lab notebook (ELN) schema inside the NOMAD Oasis and click the save button in the NOMAD Oasis GUI to save the data that you have entered into the ELN template.
 Clicking *save* will trigger the automatic generation of an eln_data.yaml file.
 Second, the clicking will trigger a run of the dataconverter/apm parser which generates a NXapm NeXus file based on the data in the reconstruction and ranging file and the eln_data.yaml file.
-Afterwards, the file will be displayed in the GUI and show up in the upload section of your OASIS.
+Afterwards, the file will be displayed in the GUI and show up in the upload section of your Oasis.
    By default the converter performs a strong loss-less compression on the input as many of the stack data store integers with a low entropy.
 The compression may take some time.
-You can inspect the progress of the conversion in the console from which you started the NOMAD OASIS appworker.
+You can inspect the progress of the conversion in the console from which you started the NOMAD Oasis appworker.
 4. If successful, a NeXus (nxs) file will appear in your upload.
-You can explore its content with the H5Web tools inside the NOMAD OASIS GUI and click interactively through the data including default plots.
+You can explore its content with the H5Web tools inside the NOMAD Oasis GUI and click interactively through the data including default plots.
 For atom probe these are a 3D discretized view of your reconstruction using 1nm rectangular binning and the mass spectrum with a default 0.01 Da binning an no additional corrections.